Mengyuan-Huang/CLPN/README.md

 ## Test and Train

-The source code of CLPN will be available after the publication of the paper.
+The source code of CLPN will be available after the acceptance of this paper.